PE shadows

 In compliance with O.C.G.A.
 20-2-777 and GADOE Board Rule 160-4-2-.12, all students in grades 1-12 that are enrolled in a P.E. class, regardless of age, gender, or ability, will participate in the FITNESSGRAM assessment.

-GA Driver's License Information
+Georgia Driver's License Information

-Houston County students will take the GA required Alcohol and Drug Awareness Program (ADAP) when they take Health in high school.
+Houston County students will take the GA required Alcohol and Drug Awareness Program ADAP when they take Health in high school.
 Teens under the age of 18 are required by law to show proof that they have completed ADAP in order to obtain their Class D driver's license.
 Students can obtain their ADAP certificates from the school office .

-Parents should also make provisions for their child to fulfill the requirements of "Joshua's Law" which includes hours of supervised driving and driver education training.
+Parents should also make provisions for their child to fulfill the requirements of Joshua's Law which includes hours of supervised driving and driver education training.
 Houston County schools do not currently teach courses in driver training.
-Parents may find a list of providers on the DDS website.
-Information on "Joshua's Law" can also be found at http://www.gahighwaysafety.org/highway-safety/joshuas-law/ .
+Parents may find a list of providers on the DDS Website

 Administrative Assistant for Special Programs